SSZUTC/calibration_CDS/README.md

 ## Setup

-1. `pip install requirements.txt`, run this to install the envrionment.
+1. `pip install -r requirements.txt`, run this to install the envrionment.

 ## How to use?